 by Chris Dela Cruz

-Reverend Chris Dela Cruz is the new Associate Pastor of Youth, Young Adults, and Community Engagement at Westminster Presbyterian Church in Portland, Oregon.
+Reverend Chris Dela Cruz is the Associate Pastor of First Presbyterian Church in Jamaica, a diverse, immigrant Queens, NYC congregation with over 30+ nations represented.
+His role includes building a co-working space for young adult entrepreneurs, coordinating kids and family ministries, and helping in community organizing efforts.
 He has written for Next Church, Presbyterian Outlook, and other outlets.
 Prior to being an ordained pastor, he was a journalist for the Star-Ledger in New Jersey.

 Chris writes about the intersection of faith, cultural trends, and American life.